rishabhkemni/chess_html-js/README.md

 # chess_html-js
-Tried building chess engine in javascript
+Tried building chess engine in javascript feel free to contribute and fork :)